Kris-Rose/github-pages-with-jekyll/index.md

-I am Krista.
-This is a test website.
+Hello there!
+I'm Krista and this is a test website.

 Nice of you to check this out.
 Enjoy your stay! <3